Ready to join Land One? Great! Here’s how it works:

 Does Land One require additional fees?

+There is an additional fee of $250 that will be charged for covering the 2-day field trip cost to Malcolm Knapp Research Forest.
 No additional fees are charged for being part of the Land One program.

 Does Land One accept AP or IB grades as prerequisites?